modelica/ModelicaSpecification/Tutorial.md

 ```
 The modification F12=TwoFilterData1 is possible since all the components of
 TwoFilterData1 (F1, F2, T) are present in FiltersInSeries.
 More about type
-compatibility can be found in section 4.4.
+compatibility can be found in section [partial models and inheritance](#partial-models-and-inheritance).

 #### Packages